 Temporary Traffic Management

-If you're wanting to complete work on any public space or Council-owned road reserve, you will need approval.
+If you're wanting to undertake any work on or from any public space or Council-owned road reserve, you will need approval.
 Part of this approval process is submitting a Traffic Management Plan.

 Traffic Management Plans must be prepared by a qualified Site Traffic Management Supervisor (STMS) holding a Practicing Planner Warrant and comply with all minimum Code Of Practice for Temporary Traffic Management (CoPTTM) requirements.